AKASH4213A/Human_pose_estimation_system/README.md

 - Python
 - COCO or custom datasets

+## Instalation
+ Please check the requirements files for installation or you wanna use the test Model

 ## Future Work
 - Improve accuracy with advanced architectures like transformers.
 - Optimize for real-time performance on edge devices.